ragardner/tksheet/docs/DOCUMENTATION.md

         - In this case the arg `func` is totally ignored.
 - For `"end_..."` events the bound function is run before the value is set.
 - **To unbind** a function either set `func` argument to `None` or leave it as default e.g. `extra_bindings("begin_copy")` to unbind `"begin_copy"`.
+- Even though undo/redo edits or adds or deletes rows/columns the bound functions for those actions will not be called.
+Undo/redo must be specifically bound in order for a function to be called.

 Parameters:
 `bindings` (`str`) options:
+- Undo/Redo:
+	- `"begin_undo", "begin_ctrl_z"`
+	- `"ctrl_z", "end_undo", "end_ctrl_z", "undo"`
 - Editing:
 	- `"begin_copy", "begin_ctrl_c"`
 	- `"ctrl_c", "end_copy", "end_ctrl_c", "copy"`